jcelli/moviepro/README.md

 ---

 ### How to submit your assignment
 For this assignment, you must use the repository that was created for you after visiting the classroom link.
-You need to update the repository to include file `apriori.py` as described above, and other files that are needed for running your program.
+You need to update the  file `moviepro.py` as described above, and add other files that are needed for running your program.
 You need to make sure to commit your code to the repository provided.
 We will clone all repositories shortly after midnight:
 * the day of the deadline **Friday, December 2nd, 2016 (i.e., at 12:15am, Saturday, December 3rd, 2016)**
 * 24 hours later (for submissions that are one day late / -5 points), and
 * 48 hours after the first deadline (for submissions that are two days late / -15 points).